-Your achievement in mastering the learning goals to the degree appropriate for this course will provide the primary basis for calculating your final letter grade.
+Your proficiency with the learning goals to the degree appropriate for this course will provide the primary basis for calculating your final letter grade.
 Your attendance record, daily class work, written assignments/reflections and overall progress will also contribute to your final grade.